 5. Form a Friendship with the Neighbors

 The transition from a big house to an apartment can be quite a cultural shock for dogs.
-The sudden noises here and there, too many people everywhere, it’s only normal if your dog is one frantic piece of mess.
+With the sudden noises here and there, and too many people everywhere, it’s only normal if your dog is one frantic piece of mess.

 Therefore, prepare him for the better.
 Before moving, try to walk your dog in crowded parks and keep him in rooms with loud music on.

 This will prepare him for the apartment lifestyle.
 Having said that, instead of being annoyed at your neighbors, try and be friends with them.

 If they have similarly aged pooches as you do, arrange a playdate.
 You can walk your dogs together in the local park or play indoor dog games.